Ras al-Khaimah: Labour Regulation

 Citizens of other countries require the sponsorship of a UAE resident (relative or friend), hotel, travel agency, or company, in order to obtain a visit visa.
 This type of visit visa is also known as the tourist visa.
 Sponsors must, however, meet a monthly income requirement and hold a valid residence visa themselves.

-Citizens of Israel, or travellers with Israeli stamps on their passports, will not be permitted entry into the UAE.
+Citizens of Israel and travellers with Israeli stamps on their passports, will not be permitted entry into the UAE.

 There are no restrictions on the employment of foreign nationals in Ras Al Kaimah.
 The easiest and fastest way to set up a new business in the UAE is through a free trade zone.
 Otherwise, it is a mandatory requirement to register a new company’s name with the Immigration Department and the Ministry of Labour and Social Affairs.
 Since most companies recruit their employees from abroad, they need to register a file at the Ministry of Labour and Social Affairs and Immigration Department once they have received their trade licence.